microsoft/vscode-docs/docs/editor/accessibility.md

 Screen reader support for the editor is still work in progress because the accessibility implementation for Chrome on Linux is work in progress.
 Thus there are a couple of things needed in order to have screen reader Orca working with VS Code:

-* Make sure to use the latest version of Orca out of master.
+* Make sure to use the latest version of Orca out of the master branch.
 More details can be found on the [Orca page](https://gitlab.gnome.org/GNOME/orca/-/blob/master/README.md).
 * We have tested that VS Code works well with Orca on Ubuntu 18, Fedora 31, Arch Linux.
 With Ubuntu 19, we have encountered issues.
 * Make sure to have the setting `"editor.accessibilitySupport": "on"` in VS Code.
 You can do this using settings, or by running the **Show Accessibility Help** command and pressing `kbstyle(Ctrl+E)` to turn on accessibilitySupport.
 * If Orca is still silent, try setting `ACCESSIBILITY_ENABLED=1` as an environment variable.